kent-coding-challenges/FlexLicensing/README.md

 FOREACH userLog in userLogs:
   GET summarized Dictionary<ComputerType, count> for current user SET licenseForUser = 0
+  WHILE userLog.hasUnlicensedComputer:
+    licenseForUser++   // apply new license for user SET currentInstall = 0
+    WHILE currentInstall < rule.MaxInstall AND userLog.hasUnlicensedComputer:
-  INCREMENT licenseForUser and consecutively apply this new license to computers belonging to users (using greedy approach).
+      Apply license to next user's computer (using greedy approach) currentInstall++

-  REPEAT previous step until:
-    Current license exhausted (MaxInstall reached or no more computer can be licensed), OR All computers have been licensed (completion) license += licenseForUser
+  license += licenseForUser

 RETURN license
 ```

 #### Complexity of Current Implementation
-The complexity of current implementation is **O(UCLR)**.
+The complexity of current implementation is **O(ULCR)**.

 where:
 ```